Park Güell Timed Entry Tickets

 Visit Park Güell, Antoni Gaudi’s flamboyant creation and one of the most famous UNESCO World Heritage Sites in Barcelona.
 Enjoy a hassle-free visit while saving both time and money!
 With these timed entry tickets, you will be able to access the park at ease, without having to wait long in the ticket line.

-- Priority access to Park Güell
+- Entry to Park Güell

 strict cancellation policy